NSO-developer/nso-examples/sdk-api/maapi-commit-parameters/README.md

 ==============================

-This example features examples of detecting and applying different commit parameters, such as dry run and commit with trace ID, directly from either Python or Java packages or code.
+This example features examples of detecting and applying different commit parameters, such as dry run and commit with a label, directly from either Python or Java packages or code.

 You need NSO, Python, and Java installed, and the `ncsrc` file sourced